 Width of the window, specified as a numerical value (int or float).

 The window width cannot be smaller than the frequency of the time series.
-For example, if your timestamp intervals equal 5 minutes, then you cannot specify a window width that is smaller than 5 minutes.
+For example, if your timestamp intervals equal 5 minutes, you cannot specify a window width smaller than 5 minutes.

 Unit of the window width, specified as one of these values:

 Include window bounds¶

 Edges of the window to include when computing aggregations.
 This parameter is active only when you use a causal window.
 Choose from one of these values:

 Yes, left only

 Operations to perform on a window of time series data.
 Select one or more of these options: